sorny92/chipi-juego/writeup.md

 Firstly I decided to use only HOG features in the grayscale image which I tough it could work.
 It gave me an accuracy of the 99% which I though it was wonderful, but it end up generating to much noise in the image so I decided to use HOG features in all the channels.
 Then I tested different color spaces which gave me the higher accuracy, which end up being th YCrCb.
 Firstly I was using the KITTI dataset too, but using it didn't help to detect the cars correctly.
 Then is when I decided to use a deep learning approach.
 Using all my dataset was able to get the results you can see in the output video of the CNN.

+Still with the efforts tuning the parameters with the computer vision approach, using CNN was easier to solve the problem and with better results with the downpoint of the computer power need to process it.
+But the power of GPUs is increasing really fast which is making possible to detect in real time with architectures as YOLO.

 The solution can be improved with easing between the frames for every labeled car.
 Then reduce the window for detection in the zone around the car is detected.